 23. Please ensure that your upload adheres to the specifications supplied via the submission platforms.
 It is the submitter’s responsibility to ensure that the film uploaded/linked is viewable by the festival.
 Unwatchable submissions may be disqualified.

 24. Films that are submitted directly to the festival will not be considered for selection, it is up to the applicant to ensure that the film is correctly submitted via one of our submission platforms.
 If you are having technical problems with the submission platform you must resolve these with the platform provider – we cannot offer technical support.
 The festival is unable to return any screeners.

 26. Please ensure all information entered with your submission at the point of submission is accurate and entered as you would like it to appear in print (i.e. spell-checked, correctly translated and grammatically correct).
 Your submission information including, but not limited to, director, length, genre, country of production and crew and cast information will be printed in the festival catalogue.
 By submitting your film you are confirming all information is accurate and suitable for print.

 27. All festival entries may be stored in the festival archive and used for research and educational purposes.
 Encounters will never use a film that permission has not been granted for.

-28. The festival is split into 2 competitive strands, Animated Encounters (animation only) and Brief Encounters (all short films except animation).
+28. The festival is split into the following competitive strands: Animated Encounters (animation only), Brief Encounters (live action short films) and Immersive Encounters (360-degree films).